rahinic/articles-aggregator-with-rss/README.md

 # RSS Feed Reader

-## 1. Dataset:
+## Dataset:
-RSS feeds from news agents such as CNN and Huffingtonpost.
+RSS feeds from data science blogs such as Towards Data Science and KDnuggets RSS feeds from news agents such as CNN and Huffingtonpost.

-## 2. Aim:
+## Summary:
+(i) Given a dict of article rss urls, the streamlit script parses the rss feeds, aggregates and displays few recent posts at your localhost address using streamlit.
-Given a list of news agencies RSS feed urls, the script parses the RSS contents and outputs to the terminal, the following information <News Headlines | Link to the article | Headline Summary>
+(ii) Given a dict of news agencies RSS feed urls, the script parses the RSS contents and outputs to the terminal, the following information <News Headlines | Link to the article | Headline Summary>

 ## 3. Necessary Packages:
-feedparser
+pip install feedparser
+pip install streamlit

 ## 4. Execution:
+In your terminal,
+>streamlit run rss-news-aggregator-with-streamlit.py
+>python rss-feed-with-feedparser-library.py
-In your terminal, >python rss-feed-with-feedparser-library.py _both .ipynb notebook and .py scripts can be found in this repository.
+_both .ipynb notebook and .py scripts can be found in this repository.